jpype-project/jpype/doc/userguide.rst

 Iterators
 =========

-All Java classes that implement ``java.util.Iterator`` act as Java iterators.
+All Java classes that implement ``java.util.Iterator`` act as Python iterators.

 Collection
 ==========

-All Java classes that inherit from ``java.util.Collection`` have a defined length using Python ``len(obj)`` function.
-As they also inherit from Iterable they have iterator, for loop, and list comprehension.
+All Java classes that inherit from ``java.util.Collection`` have a defined length determined by the Python ``len(obj)`` function.
+As they also inherit from Iterable, they have iterator, forech traversal, and list comprehension.

-In addition, methods that take a Java collection can convert a Python sequence into collection implicitly assuming all of the elements have a conversion into Java.
+In addition, methods that take a Java collection can convert a Python sequence into a collection implicitly if all of the elements have a conversion into Java.
 Otherwise a ``TypeError`` is raised.

 .. _java.util.List: